-The goal is to show that an upload of a pom.xml with artifactld of "project" kicks of a workflow of type overlord.demo.SimpleReleaseProcess.png.
+The goal is to show that an upload of a pom.xml with artifactId of "project" kicks of a workflow of type overlord.demo.SimpleReleaseProcess.png.

-Figure 8.1.
+Figure 9.1.
 Release Process Workflow

-8.5.2.
+9.5.2.
 Requirements

-8.5.2.1.
+9.5.2.1.
 Email Server

 To receive email notifications you need a running email server.
 The connection settings can be provided in the dtgov.properties file.
-It uses the mail-smtp settings defined in the standalone/configuration/standalone.xml
+It uses a mail session bound to JNDI to send the email.
+For example, in JBoss EAP it uses the mail-smtp settings defined in the standalone/configuration/standalone.xml